calebl42/potato2chip/README.md

-# Converting pytorch models to pyrtl
+# Automated convertion for pytorch models to pyrtl
 How to use:
   1. Save your PyTorch model using TorchScript to your working directory (recommended method):
      ```python